 About The King James Mulberry Tree:

 The King James Mulberry tree has quite a wide shape often growing to be slightly wider than it is tall.
 Expect it to be long lived and reach a height of around 12m with a possible width of 15m.
-This is all subject to local conditions and weather and with the phenomenon of sinkholes becoming more prevalent in the UK, don't complain to us if your tree height goes into negative numbers.
+This is all subject to local conditions and weather and with the phenomenon of sinkholes becoming more prevalent in the UK, negative height numbers are not covered under warranty!

 As your King James tree ages expect the branch structure to become gnarled and twisted which can be very attractive.